 For many successful CEOs, the day begins with a series of routine tasks: checking emails, reviewing financial reports, and preparing for meetings.
 But for Apple CEO Tim Cook, the first item on his daily to-do list is a bit more unconventional: reading customer feedback.

-In an interview with The New York Times, Cook revealed that he starts his day by poring over the comments and criticisms that Apple receives from its customers.
+Cook revealed that he starts his day by poring over the comments and criticisms that Apple receives from its customers.
 “I get hundreds of emails every day from customers,” he said.
 “They range from ‘I love this product’ to ‘I hate this product’ to ‘why did you do X?’”

 Cook believes that customer feedback is essential to the success of any company.
 By staying in touch with the wants and needs of his customers, he can ensure that Apple is always delivering products and services that meet their expectations.
 He also believes that listening to feedback helps him stay grounded and focused on what really matters.